Client Relationship Summary

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
-For example, when you invest in the Destination Portfolios™, a fee is paid by you in excess of the management fee charged by our financial advisor.
-This fee is intended to cover the administrative and operational cost of maintaining the Destination Portfolios™.
-Since this fee is paid to us, and is in excess of the financial advisor’s fee, it creates a conflict of interest that incentivizes us to encourage you to invest in the Destination Portfolios™.
-Some third parties such as investment sponsors (i.e. mutual fund and insurance companies) help defray the costs of financial advisor training and meetings.
-This financial support creates a conflict of interest inasmuch as it creates an incentive for us to recommend or sells certain investments.
+For example, when you invest in one of the Integrated Portfolio Models, a fee is paid by you in excess of the management fee charged by our financial advisor.
+This fee is intended to cover the administrative and operational cost of maintaining the portfolio model.
+Since this fee is paid to us, and is in excess of the financial advisor’s fee, it creates a conflict of interest that incentivizes us to encourage you to invest in Integrated Portfolio Models.
+Some third parties (e.g., mutual‑fund and insurance companies) help defray the costs of financial‑advisor training and meetings.
+This financial support also creates a conflict of interest because it incentivizes us to recommend or sell certain investments

-Conversation Starter: Ask your financial professional - Are you also registered as an insurance or securities sales agent?
-If so, what is the lowest cost means by which I can receive services through you.
+• Are you also registered as an insurance or securities sales agent?
+If so, what is the lowest‑cost way I can receive services through you?

 Item 4.
 Disciplinary History